-4.1.2 PET WASTE / BACTERIA
+4.1.2 PET WASTE / BACTERIA MANAGEMENT

-FMA has distributed flyers to residents and businesses with information on the importance of pet waste removal for clean waterways.
-Examples titled "Down the Drain" and "What is FOG" are included in Appendix B and was distributed on April 20, 2021.
-FMA continues to install and maintain additional pet waste station on public space as needed to allow visitors and residents a place to properly dispose of these items.
+The FMA continues to install and maintain additional pet waste stations on public space as needed to allow visitors and residents a place to properly dispose of these items.
 The FMA Environmental Website directs visitors to the HR Green website for additional information.